Skip to content

 week 2: Leadership

-Leadership is the pivotal capability that separates an Performance Director from a S&C coach.
+Leadership is the pivotal capability that separates a Performance Director from just another coach.
 Before you can align other coaches, you need to lead.
-This week covers leadership strategies and styles relevant to a combat sports environment, defining personal and team values, organisational structure, creating a narrative and sense of purpose around the team's mission, and building inclusion so every coach and athlete feels ownership of the plan.
+This week covers leadership strategies and styles relevant to a combat sports environment: defining personal and team values, organisational structure, creating a narrative and sense of purpose around the team's mission, and building inclusion so every coach and athlete feels ownership of the plan.

 3